rezazavvareh1993/JokerMovie/README.md

 # JokerMovie
-To see detail of movies and search them
+To see important categories of movies and series, you can also open them by details, credits, suggestions, and share high-quality wallpapers possibility